 In the event documentation is necessary to add a dependent child or children to an employee's dental plan, complete a STD.
-692 using Permitting Event Code 16.
-The Permitting Event Date will be the date of the court order.
+692 using PEC 16.
+The PED will be the date of the court order.

-If a court order is issued and an employee has voluntarily deleted a spouse, the Personnel Office should reenroll the spouse until the divorce becomes final.
+If a court order is issued and an employee has voluntarily deleted a spouse, the personnel office should reenroll the spouse until the divorce becomes final.
 When the divorce becomes final, the ex-spouse must be mandatorily deleted from coverage and becomes eligible for COBRA.
-Use Permitting Event Codes 17a or 21a to reenroll.
-The Permitting Event Date will be the date of the court order.
+Use PEC 17a or 21a to reenroll.
+The PED will be the date of the court order.

 Court Ordered Dental Coverage - NATIONAL MEDICAL SUPPORT NOTICE - Notice to Withhold for Health Care Coverage

 As noted previously, there may be a court order issued which will require a dental enrollment action.
 A support order known as a National Medical Support Notice (NMSN) is now being used more frequently by the courts to provide coverage for dependent children.